 The most hot-potato, witch scolding, tongue burning question: Is the ending my own personal views on life after death?

 But it’s not meant to be answered because this question is not personal to me, its personal to whoever’s reading it.
 So, is my ending in any way definitive?
-Well, butter burner, coal scorcher, you should probably suck a popsicle inquirer, what does the ending mean to you?
+Well, butter burner, coal scorcher, you should probably suck a popsicle.
+What does the ending mean to you?

 I am a sucker for empathy through imagery.
 I don’t care if you’re trying to get me to fall in love with a one-eyed goat, or an iphone5 case, you better give me something rich to read.
 I love first person narratives: I crave literary panoramas and profusely tender dialogue.
 In the future, I see myself climbing or falling, or both—into your lap, with my name on the cover, under a title I thought way too long on, taking myself all too seriously, wondering whether I should have capitalized the word “The.”